mingalevme/illuminate-uqueue/README.md

 # illuminate-uqueue
-Provides support for uniqueable queues for Laravel/Lumen 5.5.
+Provides support for uniqueable queues for Laravel/Lumen 5.5 and higher.

 # Supported drivers:
 - Database